Pittsburgh Panthers women's volleyball: Postseason national tournaments

 Since the founding of its volleyball program in 1974, Pitt has participated in post-season volleyball tournaments in 26 different seasons.
-Post-season play include 17 NCAA Women's Volleyball Championship tournament appearances, 3 AIAW National Championship appearances, 8 EAIAW Regional championship appearances, and two NIVC tournament appearances.
+Post-season play includes 17 NCAA Women's Volleyball Championship tournament appearances, three AIAW National Championship appearances, eight EAIAW Regional championship appearances, and two NIVC tournament appearances.

 AIWA

 Prior to the NCAA taking on the administration of women's sports and championships in 1981, the AIWA and its regional affiliates conducted regional and national championships in volleyball.
 In 1981, schools could compete in either the AIWA and NCAA and both organizations held championships, but by 1982, only the NCAA remained.